Constitutional Council Amendment Nepal Approved by National Assembly

 Lawmakers Call for Further Deliberation

-• MP Mrigendra Singh Yadav supported sending the bill to committee for broader debate.
+• Mrigendra Singh Yadav supported broader committee-level discussions.

-Also in the session, Secretary Dr. Surendra Aryal presented messages from the House of Representatives regarding two other bills:
+In addition, Secretary Dr. Surendra Aryal presented House messages about two other bills:

 • Some Nepal Acts Amendment Bill, 2080